SamDier/BOMoD.jl/README.md

 ## Quickstart With the BOMoD package

 This quick start section focuses on the aspects that need to be known to use the package.
-Figure below shows an overview of the BOMoD pipeline, blue are functions and green are types
+The figure below shows an overview of the BOMoD pipeline, blue are functions, and green are types.

 ![Manual picture](Manual_picture_6.jpg)
-a more elaborated explanation can be found in the other help pages.
+a more elaborate explanation can be found in the other help pages.
 To illustrated the package, a trivial example is made using scoops of icecream:
 The goal is to find the best flavour combination with two scoops, using the different flavours  Vanilla, Chocolate, Strawberry, without the need to test all possible combinations.